ApacheFlexTest/whiteboard/CONTRIBUTING.md

-To get started, <a href="http://www.clahub.com/agreements/ApacheFlexTest/whiteboard">sign the Contributor License Agreement</a>.
+To get started <a href="http://www.clahub.com/agreements/ApacheFlexTest/whiteboard">read and agree to the Contributor License Agreement</a>.